garynaz/Effortflex/README.md

 * Integrate RealmSwift to offer an client-side database alternative.
 * Add a library of exercise images for the end-user to add as an option.

-## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+The inspiration for this app came from my passion for fitness and bodybuilding as well as my newfound love for coding and learning to build iOS applications.

 ## Contact
-Created by [](https://www.effortflex.com/) - feel free to contact me!
+Created by [](https://www.effortflex.net/) - feel free to contact me!